 This stretch is good for improving neck mobility and flexibility.

 A. Sit upright with your shoulders down.
 Look straight ahead.

-B. Slowly turn your head towards your left shoulder as far C. Repeat on the right.
+B. Slowly turn your head towards your left shoulder as far as is comfortable.
+Hold for 5 seconds and return to the starting position.

-as is comfortable.

-Hold for 5 seconds

-and return to the

-starting position.